DevDarshan10/darshan.github.io/drag and drop/README.md

 > Downloads> GameDev> GameDev> bin> GAMEDEV then test It by saying "HelloWorld" "hey,jarvis"
 > copy your ppt path and paste in the textBox then
-> git commands "open presentation" then "starts slides show"
+>  "open presentation" then "starts slides show"